NAME

 DESCRIPTION

-xmatraceback is designed to facilitate extended source analysis of Hitomi SXS or XRISM Resolve data.
+xmatraceback is designed to facilitate extended source analysis of Hitomi SXS or XRISM Resolve data by quantifying spatial mixing due to the point-spread function (PSF).
 Using real data, it is impossible to trace back each photon that hits the detector and determine definitively where in the sky it originated.
 However, it is possible with simulated data, as the information about the photon's origination is stored in the simulation event files.
-The xmatraceback tool, taking into account PSF effects, plots RA/Dec images of simulated photons that hit the detector plane, showing which parts of the detector are sensitive to which parts of the source.
-This facilitates spatial-spectral mixing (SSM) analysis and is also useful for proposals.
+The xmatraceback tool, taking into account PSF effects, plots RA/Dec images of simulated photons that hit the detector plane, showing which parts of the detector have contrbutions from which parts of the source.
+This facilitates quantifying PSF effects, spatial-spectral mixing (SSM) analysis, and is also useful for proposals.

 Using xmatraceback, users can take the outputs of aharfgen/xaarfgen and generate 37 traceback images: one for each individual pixel and one for the full array.
 The traceback image of the full array does not include data from pixel 12.
 Individual pixel images can be added together to create traceback images for custom detector regions.
-By including photons that originate from both within and outside of the detector region, the user is able to determine which parts of the detector are sensitive to which parts of the source.
+By including photons that originate from both within and outside of the detector region, the user is able to determine which regions of the detector have contributions which regions of the source.
 Detector region files, in both RA/Dec and DET coordinates, are also output for each pixel and for the full array.
 The RA/Dec region files can be overlaid on the traceback images.
+The xmatraceback tool also produces an output FITS file that contains numerical results for the fractional contributions to each Resolve pixel from outside and inside that pixel.

-In addition to the raytracing and heasim event files, xmatraceback takes the parameters 'xcen' and 'ycen' as input.
-The 'xcen' and 'ycen' parameters indicate which point on the detector to align with the origin of the raytracing coordinates.
+In addition to the raytracing and heasim event files, xmatraceback has input parameters 'xcen' and 'ycen' (in DET coordinates), which specify the point on the detector to align with the origin of the raytracing coordinates.
+Numerical values can be entered, or the strings CENTER (this is the default), or CALDB.
+The CENTER option corresponds to the center of the detector (the official "aim point"), and CALDB corresponds to the ground-measured optical axis position.
+For software HEASoft 6.36 or later and for CalDB 12 or later, the CALDB option includes a small adjustment offset from the optical axis that is based on inflight calibration.
 The user can also specify the energies of the photons to include in the traceback images by inputting a minimum and maximum energy by means of the 'erange' parameter.

 PARAMETERS